NEW LASER TECHNOLOGY LETS DRIVERLESS CARS SEE ROUND CORNERS

 By using the timing of the signals to remove the signals from light that bounced back directly, those remaining are rapidly processed using an algorithm to reconstruct the hidden object – a simple tweak with huge potential as it uses less memory and processing to generate a higher resolution image.

 After first developing an algorithm by creating computer models of how laser pulses would bounce off a model of a rabbit hidden by the partition, the team applied the system in real life, including capturing an image of an Exit sign.

 It seems that the highly reflective nature of road signs and bicycle reflectors make the technology a good fit for driverless cars, as the research uses sensors similar to those already used in autonomous vehicles.

 Inevitably, there are still obstacles to overcome.
 The initial scanning of the wall can take anywhere from a minute to a couple of hours and the system needs to be better at detecting objects that are not highly reflective or stationary, such as children or wild animals.
 It also needs to be used outdoors in bright, sunny conditions.

-So, it looks like we’re on the way to having automated vehicles which can predict or detect what is happening ahead – not only what is going on in their own lane but also in the surroundings like pedestrian paths or on the other side of the corner.
+So, it looks like we’re on the way to having automated vehicles, and potentially automated Wheelchair Accessible Vehicles, which can predict or detect what is happening ahead – not only what is going on in their own lane but also in the surroundings like pedestrian paths or on the other side of the corner.